Survival of the fittest.

 A perceived weakness of the algorithms mentioned so far is that they discard the majority of the solutions and only keep the best solutions.
 Weak solutions contain information about what not to do, and this is valuable information to calculate a better estimate for the next generation.

 Many people who studied RL are familiar with the REINFORCE paper.
 In this 1992 paper, Williams outlined an approach to estimate the gradient of the expected rewards with respect to the model parameters of a policy neural network.
 This paper also proposed using REINFORCE as an Evolution Strategy, in Section 6 of the paper.
-This special case of REINFORCE-ES was expanded later on in Policy Exploring Policy Gradients (PEPG, 2009) and Natural Evolution Strategies (NES, 2014).
+This special case of REINFORCE-ES was expanded later on in Parameter-Exploring Policy Gradients (PEPG, 2009) and Natural Evolution Strategies (NES, 2014).

 In this approach, we want to use all of the information from each member of the population, good or bad, for estimating a gradient signal that can move the entire population to a better direction in the next generation.
 Since we are estimating a gradient, we can also use this gradient in a standard SGD update rule typically used for deep learning.
 We can even use this estimated gradient with Momentum SGD, RMSProp, or Adam if we want to.

 The idea is to maximise the expected value of the fitness score of a sampled solution.
 If the expected result is good enough, then the best performing member within a sampled population will be even better, so optimising for the expectation might be a sensible approach.
 Maximising the expected fitness score of a sampled solution is almost the same as maximising the total fitness score of the entire population.

 If is a solution vector sampled from a probability distribution function , we can define the expected value of the objective function as:

 where are the parameters of the probability distribution function.
 For example, if is a normal distribution, then would be and .
 For our simple 2D toy problems, each ensemble is a 2D vector .